Skip to main content

 Timeline

-Pilot unit operational at ACCS site; Cooperative legally registered; First product line tested in markets.
-Expanded production and product diversification; 50+ fishers integrated; Licensing fully consolidated.
 Cooperative model scales to additional RESEX; Casa do Ucides becomes a reference hub for Amazonian crab bioeconomy.
-Replicable blueprint linking; bioeconomy, equity, and mangrove conservation.

 Networks for People-Powered Solutions

-To achieve impact at scale, one organization cannot do it alone.
-That is why Rare invests in the power of partnerships—specifically by supporting, facilitating, and helping to grow networks.
-Networks are critical for:
+To achieve impact at scale, no single organization can act alone.
+Rare invests in the power of collective action—supporting, facilitating, and helping to grow networks that strengthen territorial governance and amplify the leadership of traditional coastal communities.

-• Ensuring participatory and decentralized governance
+• Advancing participatory and decentralized governance across coastal territories.

 Networks